gknowles/dimapp/src/cli/README.md

 # dim-cli

-Classes for making unix style command line interfaces.
+Module for making unix style command line interfaces.

 Main features:
-- parses directly to variables (or makes proxies for them)
+- parses directly to c++ variables (or makes proxies for them)
 - supports parsing to any type that is:
-  - is default constructable
+  - default constructable
   - assignable from std::string or has an istream extraction operator
 - help page generation
-- composable subcommands (Just kidding!)

 What does it look like?
 ```C++